 Ideally, you want your investors to stick with you and build on their initial investment.
 Don’t rely on this eventuality though – if you’ve successfully closed a Series A funding round, for example, make sure to develop a Series B funding strategy that includes other investors too.
 You’ll want to stay in close contact with the funds you believe are best-suited to support your company’s vision – whether they are already on board or not.

 To secure the next round of investment, show investors the growth your business has achieved with their funding and take them through your plan for the next stage.
-You’ll need to demonstrate that your success to date is not random, but built on clear metrics that are key to growing your business and supporting future growth.
+You will need to demonstrate that your success to date is not random, but built on clear metrics that are key to growing your business and supporting future growth.
 Again, if the numbers are positive and your proposal is solid, investors will be interested.

 Securing funding is a busy and tough time for all founders as they juggle the many needs of their fledgling business while ensuring investors stay smiling.
 There’s a lot to learn and a lot more to prove in this phase, but once you’ve done it, your business will be one step closer to becoming an industry leader.